-As of December 31, 2020, we (i) exclusively licensed from Genexine two pending PRC patent applications directly relating to eftansomatropin alfa and (ii) exclusively licensed from Genexine three issued patents in the PRC relating to a hyFc platform that develops eftansomatropin alfa.
+As of December 31, 2021, we (i) exclusively licensed from Genexine two pending PRC patent applications and 1 PCT application directly relating to eftansomatropin alfa and (ii) non-exclusively licensed from Genexine 3 issued patents in the PRC relating to a hyFc platform that develops eftansomatropin alfa.
 The licensed patents include composition of matter patents in China.
-The patents (including patent applications if issued) in this portfolio are expected to expire between 2028 and 2037, before taking into account any extension that may be obtained through patent term extension or adjustment, or term reduction due to filing of terminal disclaimers.
+The patents (including patent applications if issued) in this portfolio are expected to expire between 2028 and 2041, before taking into account any extension that may be obtained through patent term extension or adjustment, or term reduction due to filing of terminal disclaimers.